not-blue/diamond-recycling/README.md

 # Diamond Recycling

+_For Minecraft 1.20-1.20.6._

 Recycle old diamond tools and armor and excess smithing templates into diamonds.
 To keep it balanced, you need seven diamond tools or four smithing templates/armor pieces for each diamond.
+You can also recycle two diamond horse armor, two enchanting tables and two jukeboxes into one diamond.

 ## License